Donna’s pearls broke in the limo during her friend Stephi’s bachelorette party.

 They don’t lay in exactly the same place that they did before.
 Your Jeweler did not steal some of your pearls.
 Your pearls are now, after stringing, much closer together, knotted tighter and therefore the necklace is shorter.

-I wouldn’t talk about this except that it comes up a lot.
+It’s important to talk about this because it comes up a lot.
 Especially if someone has a pretty short pearl necklace to begin with.
 The restringing might be enough to tighten it up and make it too short.

 3.)
 Mysteriously Missing Pearls